 NEON Sensor Fusion and Dynamic Mapping for Location

-NEON implements a suite of patented sensor fusion and dynamic mapping algorithms, which intelligently correlate information from a broad range of sensors (magnetic, accelerometer, gyroscope, light, pressure, RF, etc.).
-The intelligence of sensor fusion portion of the NEON Navigation Engine lies in part in its ability to isolate and select the sparse areas in which a degraded sensor’s (e.g., compass, GPS) estimates are accurate, and eliminate the rest.
-This distinguishes NEON from filters and systems that severely drift away from the truth in the presence of a majority of incorrect predictions from a sensor.
+NEON sensor fusion has been designed to specifically support pedestrian location applications.
+The intelligence of sensor fusion portion of the NEON software lies in part in its ability to isolate and select the sparse areas in which a degraded sensor’s (e.g., compass, GPS) estimates are accurate, and eliminate the rest.
+This distinguishes NEON from filters and systems that severely drift away from the truth in the presence of erroneous sensor measurements.

 NEON uses received sensor information to infer site maps (including structural, magnetic, and RF features, and other landmarks) dynamically as people move about an area or building.
 Information from multiple people moving about in the same building is merged to deliver crowdsourced geo-referenced feature maps, producing accurate navigation maps that enhance location estimates.
 Ranging information (e.g., from known beacons), if available, can also be used to constrain location results.
 Such ranging Information includes ranging between people operating close together and between a person and a fixed RF node if infrastructure is available.
 User and third party constraints can also be accepted through the NEON API.

 The TRX NEON products and services use technology covered by the following patents: USPTO 8,688,375, USPTO 8,706,414, USPTO 8,712,686, USPTO 8,751,151, USPTO 8,930,163, USPTO 8,930,163, USPTO 8,965,688, USPTO 8,990,014, Australia PTO 2007348326, Singapore PTO 148346, Singapore PTO 158730.